 1. IP video intercoms at entrances

-Tenants and their employees will reap the benefits of accessing the building via an IP intercom.
+Tenants and their employees will reap the benefits of accessing the building via an IP intercom for business.
 With IP entry systems, tenants can use their smartphones to open doors for themselves and their guests without involving security staff or receptionists.
 The video component empowers tenants to visually confirm a visitor’s identity before granting them access.

-And as a property manager, you can manage access permissions and activities on a computer remotely.
-Plus, IP intercoms can integrate with property management software so that you can monitor and control all aspects of your building from one place.
+As a property manager, you can manage access permissions and activities on a computer remotely.
+Plus, IP intercoms integrate with property management software so that you can monitor and control all aspects of your building from one place.
 This means that you’ll have access to door entry logs, rent roll, maintenance requests, and other building operation information on one dashboard.

 Pro-tip: Choose a touchless access control system for maximum convenience, best health-conscious practices, and quicker door entry.